sanger-bentley-group/gps-database-processor/README.md

 The tool carries out several operations in the following order:
 1. Validation of columns and values in the `.csv` input files
    - The terminal output displays any unexpected or erroneous values
-   - For columns that should only contain UPPERCASE strings, any lowercase value will be converted to UPPERCASE; if a case conversion occurs in a table, a copy of the original file will be saved with `_original` at the end, and then the updated table will be saved in-place
+   - For columns that should only contain UPPERCASE strings, any lowercase value will be converted to UPPERCASE; if a case conversion occurs in a table, the updated table will be saved in-place
    - If there are any critical errors, the tool will terminate its process and will not carry out the subsequent operations
 2. Generate `table4` using inferred data based on `table1`, `table3` and reference tables in the `data` directory
    - If there is a location that does not exist in `data/coordinates.csv` (one of the reference tables), it will attempt the fetch the information via Mapbox API